-What To Do When A Deadbeat Father Plays The Victim
+What To Do When A Deadbeat Dad Plays The Victim

 Okay so before I begin this post let me just clarify that I am not speaking from past or current experience in this.
 My goal is to always provide inspiration and to empower single moms everywhere.
 If this is something that is happening to me I shall now and forever more remain UNBOTHERED.